IgniteUI/igniteui-docfx/en/components/toggle.md

     </button>
 </div>

-#### Automatic toggle actions
+#### Automatic Toggle Actions

-In order to avoid using the `open` and `close` methods, we can operate with a directive, which has `onClick` handler, and changes the state of the toggle we are referring to automatically.
+In order to avoid using the `open` and `close` methods, we can use a directive, which has an `onClick` handler, and changes the state of the toggle we are referring to automatically.

-If we would like to take advantage of this functionality, we will have to use the `IgxToggleActionDirective`, coming from the same `IgxToggleModule`, and assign the `IgxToggleDirective` to it.
+If we would like to take advantage of this functionality, we will have to use the `IgxToggleActionDirective` from the `IgxToggleModule` and assign the `IgxToggleDirective` to it.

 >[!NOTE]
 > The [`IgxToggleActionDirective`]({environment:angularApiUrl}/classes/igxtoggleactiondirective.html) should be declared on the element we are planing to use like a trigger (toggle).